 While shopping at Home Depot, I spotted 1” x 4” x 3 1/4 ft. pine bed slats that were just $1.87 each and the idea popped into my head to make a DIY Wood Box that I could use for a table centerpiece in any season.

 Not only was this an inexpensive project, it was an easy one.
-I started the project on a Saturday evening and was enjoying the stained, polyurethaned, and decorated box by Sunday afternoon.
+I started the project on a Saturday evening and was enjoying the stained, polyurethaned, and decorated table box centerpiece by Sunday afternoon.

-By changing out the décor of the box, I’ll be able to enjoy this as a table centerpiece in any season.
+By changing out the décor of the wooden centerpiece box, I’ll be able to enjoy this as a table centerpiece in any season.

-For fall décor I filled the box with flameless candles, small pumpkins, faux Bittersweet, and Sweet Gum balls.
+For fall décor, I filled the wood centerpiece box with flameless candles, small pumpkins, faux Bittersweet, and Sweet Gum balls.

 I pick up Sweet Gum balls used in the wooden box centerpiece while I’m walking my dog.
 You can see how I used them to make a winter wreath here.